4-means/SQL_Random_Data_Generator/README.md

 * **Customizable:** Easily configure the number of rows to generate for each table, giving you full control over the dataset size.

+## Dependencies
+* Python
+* Faker
+* SQL Schema files that end in .sql and that contain the CREATE TABLE statement.

 ## Parameters
 * **--schmea-dir**  - The directory that contains the SQL schemas.
 Do not pass, or use . for working directory
 * **--key-fields**  - The fields used for keys.
 This will define the parent table and separate multiple fields by a comma. (e.g. par_key1, par_key2).
 The program uses the fields ot derive the parent table.